neo4pm/supporting_materials/README.md

 # Introduction
-This repository provides the materials for using neo4j for process mining.
-We aim to develop a new library (neo4pm) that supports mining processes using neo4j in the future.
+This repository stores some materials showing how neo4pm library can be used for different process mining tasks.

 # Structure
-The repository is structured by two directories.
+The repository is structured by three directories.

 ## how to
 In this directory, you can find examples on how you can use neo4pm library.